Killer Queen

 Having explored these options, I had also attempted at also animating the title sequence as part of the experiment (final results can be found below).
 I followed a tutorial on YouTube that greatly helped me with animating the title sequence to have the blood dripping effect.
 This was chosen as the final title sequence to be used in the intro of their film.

 The final exploration was looking at combining image and type together.
-In the following variation, I tried replacing the letter ‘I’ in the word ‘killer’ with a knife to incorporate the knife motif on the poster.
+I tried replacing the letter ‘I’ in the word ‘killer’ with a knife to incorporate the knife motif on the poster.
 However, upon receiving feedback, the knife was changed into an illustration instead to match the weight of the typeface used.
 The typeface used was Abril Fatface, to match the typeface that was used in the animated title sequence for the film.

 Previous